SignalHub-Ecosystem/obmesh/README.md

 There is also a node server peer that stores this data structure to disk as well maintaining a read-only view of the data inside a hyperdb instance.

+## `how it works`

+There are two channels, one is a scuttlebutt model (expiry-model) and the other is a read-only representation of that model stored in a hyperdb instance.
+Peers can download the read-only view from the read-only channel... the scuttlebutt model should be kept secret or given to chosen peers wou are allowed to edit the mesh.

 ## `todo & unsolved problems`